 NPS is a basic index to measure customer loyalty.
 It was developed by Frederick F. Reichheld and its roots were presented in Harvard Business Review in December 2003.
 Assumptions of the index are not random, but naturally stem from broad studies that were conducted by Reichheld in cooperation with research company Satmetrix.

 Studies indicate that the higher NPS for your company is the higher income you get and the higher company growth potential is.
-Correlation is not depended on industry, market or customers’ nationality.
+Correlation is not dependent on industry, market, or customers’ nationality.
 If loyalty rises the income grows too.
 If loyalty decreases income drops.

 Question 2 — Argumentation

 It is the essence of the whole research.
 It is anything but a descriptive extension of evaluation from the first question.
 Precise analysis of answers in argumentation will help you find out about what you should pay attention to when trying to increase customer loyalty.
 I don’t know it today.
 You will do because you know your business and you know how argumentation is related to provided service.